XiuqiXi/XiuqiXi/README.md

 - 👋 Hi, I’m @XiuqiXi
-- 👀 I’m interested in how to enjoy my life.
 - 🌱 I’m currently learning fire and combustion, why these kind of things can be so complicated.....
 - 💞️ I’m looking to collaborate on data assimilation method and CFD for combustion
 - 📫 How to reach me through the email!
 All communications are welcomed!
 Just drop me messgaes.